line/armeria/site/src/sphinx/server-annotated-service.rst

         }

         @Get("/hello3")
-        public HttpResponse hello3(HttpParameters httpParameters) {
+        public HttpResponse hello3(QueryParams params) {
-            // 'httpParameters' holds the parameters parsed from a query string of a request.
+            // 'params' holds the parameters parsed from a query string of a request.
         }

         @Post("/hello4")
-        public HttpResponse hello4(HttpParameters httpParameters) {
+        public HttpResponse hello4(QueryParams params) {
-            // If a request has a url-encoded form as its body, it can be accessed via 'httpParameters'.
+            // If a request has a url-encoded form as its body, it can be accessed via 'params'.
         }

         @Post("/hello5")